 Efficacy, measurement, evidence, improvement, are keywords in circulation at the World Bank, during a week of meetings hosted by civil society organizations.
 People want these financial institutions of global reach to show their worth, to respond to criticism and to give evidence of responsiveness.
 Some question why we are here, but the fact that there is hope, and opportunity, is palpable, and has to be recognized as being of historic value.

-Today, we launched the Poet Economist’s Deep Green Daily, a paper.li newspaper, compiled from curated Twitter feeds related to green … Continue reading Inaugural edition of Poet Economist’s Deep Green Daily
+Today, we launched the Poet Economist’s Deep Green Daily, a paper.li newspaper, compiled from curated Twitter feeds related to green and sustainable policy and technology breakthroughs.
+The inaugural editorial note went as follows: Deep green economics means thinking beyond sustainability, to forge a future that is not only characterized by a balanced relationship with nature, … Continue reading Inaugural edition of Poet Economist’s Deep Green Daily

 On Saturday, Nov.
-12, 2011, I had the great privilege of delivering the Building a Green Economy talk at the … Continue reading Building a Green Economy – presented at Corning Energy Conference
+12, 2011, I had the great privilege of delivering the Building a Green Economy talk at the Energy Security conference in Corning, New York.
+I had the added privilege of headlining the conference with the great Bill McKibben, whose work organizing millions to raise their voices for responsible energy and climate policy … Continue reading Building a Green Economy – presented at Corning Energy Conference

 At the 11th hour of the 11th day of the 11th month, we held the first of our series of Climate Talks, to explore with more depth and more detail some of the intricacies of the climate crisis, including social, philosophical and political, dynamics, and the way we frame our perception of global-scale phenomena.
 It was a construtive conversation, from four points of view, each of which was able to benefit from a kinship of interest, so that whether we were discussion environmental justice, political solidarity, economics and collaborative politics or Villanova’s ongoing commitment to reducing its carbon footprint, there were ways to deepen and broaden our understanding of each facet of the problem from each of the different perspectives.